Definition

 BSI Releases Nature Market Standards for Biodiversity and Nutrients and Opens Community Engagement Consultation

-BSI has released new standards for UK biodiversity and nutrient credits to provide a high-integrity framework for nature-based market adoption.
-These standards reduce greenwashing risks and establish the benchmark for businesses seeking to invest in or supply verified nature credits.
+BSI has launched new high-integrity standards for UK biodiversity and nutrient credit markets to provide a consistent framework for nature-based investments.
+These standards establish the benchmark for verified nature credits, helping businesses mitigate greenwashing risks and align with government nature recovery ambitions.

 EU JRC Knowledge Synthesis on Green Roofs and Walls for Nature Restoration Regulation